DVLA Medical for High Risk Drink Driving Offenders

 The Medical Examination

-The medical examination is designed to assess a drivers overall fitness to drive, with a focus on any past or present alcohol abuse or misuse problems.
-High risk offenders will be required to provide a sample of blood, a urine sample and undergo a brief physical medical examination including an eye test.
-The doctor will also perform a medical interview which will involve a series of questions that the high risk offender must answer.
+The medical examination is designed to assess a drivers overall fitness to drive, with a focus on any past or present alcohol abuse, misuse or dependency problems.
+High risk offenders will be required to provide a sample of blood, in some cases a urine sample and undergo a brief physical medical examination that sometimes includes an eye test.
+The DVLA appointed doctor will also perform a medical interview which will involve a series of questions that the high risk offender must answer.

 Blood Sample Testing

-Previous DVLA medical blood tests consisted of liver function tests which tested the following biomarkers:
+Previous DVLA medical blood tests consisted of liver function tests (LFT) which tested the following biomarkers:

 CDT (Carbohydrate Deficient Transferrin)